playi/WonderPyExamples/README.md

 * Brightnesses are in [0, 1]

 # Contribute
+Pull requests are welcome!
 Please check the list of issues and todo's at the [WonderPy repository on github](https://github.com/playi/WonderPy/issues).

-Pull-Requests are welcome.
+Additional examples in the [WonderPyExamples repository](https://github.com/WonderPyExamples) would also be great:

+* Integrations with other cool packages
+* IoT integrations
+* Demos with the Sketch Kit accessory

-Feature requests for the API should also be sent as a [new Issue in github](https://github.com/playi/WonderPy/issues).
+Feature requests for the API should be sent as [new Issues in github](https://github.com/playi/WonderPy/issues).

 # Get Help
 ### Report Bugs